amchess/ShashChess/README.md

 ## Files

-This distribution of AlexanderPro consists of the following files:
+This distribution of ShashChessPro consists of the following files:

 - Readme.md, the file you are currently reading.
 - Copying.txt, a text file containing the GNU General Public License.